openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 alias for `Optional.ref` rather than `Optional.val`.
-This allows such a migration to be source- and binary-compatible; implementations could use `Optional.val` internally for describing variables to get maximal flattening and density, but the API could continue to work in terms of `Optional`, and the reference and value conversions would make up the difference.
+This allows such a migration to be source- and binary-compatible; implementations could use `Optional.val` internally for describing variables to get maximal flattening and density on the heap, but the API could continue to work in terms of `Optional`, and the widening and narrowing conversions would make up the difference.

 #### Migrating the built-in primitives